-Deposits are held with banks and building societies operating in the London market and licensed by the Financial Conduct Authority with more than three months maturity at the balance sheet date.
+Deposits at 31 July 2019 were held with banks and building societies operating in the London market and licensed by the Financial Conduct Authority with more than three months maturity at the balance sheet date.
 The interest rates for these deposits are fixed for the duration of the deposit at time of placement.